D3V4N5H/100DaysOfMLcode/log.md

 ## Thoughts:
 track.snippet.get didn't work for starboy track_id 144134659, not even in the playground

-I'm planning to use the following to computer relevance:
+I'm planning to use the following to compute relevance:
 chart.tracks.get
 chart.artists.get
 matcher.track.get